Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In 2016, there was an estimated number of 38,000 jobs in the United States for Engine or Machine Assembler.
 There is little to no growth in job opportunities for Engine or Machine Assembler.
-There will be an estimated 2,800 positions for Engine or Machine Assembler per year.
+Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.

 undefined